jessewashburn/consulting-crm-backend/README.md

 * `projects` – billable work tied to accounts
 * `activities` – shared activity log across leads, accounts, and projects

 Primary keys are UUIDs.
 Status fields are enforced using enums.
-Referential integrity is handled at the database level.
+Referential integrity is handled at the database level where appropriate.

 An ER diagram is included in `/architecture`.